HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Acupuncturists.

 Acupuncturists use long, fine needles inserted into specific points to treat painful conditions or induce anesthesia.

-Licensed Acupuncturist vs. Doctor of Acupuncture: A licensed acupuncturist (L.Ac.) is a professional trained and licensed to practice acupuncture and Oriental medicine.
 A Doctor of Acupuncture has earned an advanced academic degree in the field, such as a Doctor of Acupuncture and Oriental Medicine (DAOM) or an Oriental Medicine Doctor (OMD).

-“Doctor” Title Usage: The use of the title “Doctor” for an acupuncturist depends on their specific credentials and the location where they practice.
+The use of the title “Doctor” for an acupuncturist depends on their specific credentials and the location where they practice.

-A practitioner with a D.Ac. or DAOM degree from an accredited institution can use a doctoral title.
+A practitioner with a D.Ac or DAOM degree from an accredited institution can use a doctoral title.

 A licensed acupuncturist who does not hold an advanced academic degree cannot use “Doctor” without a general medical qualification, as this could lead to legal issues.

-Medical Doctors (MDs) who practice acupuncture: Some medical doctors, D.O.s (Doctors of Osteopathic Medicine), or podiatrists may obtain additional certification or licensure to practice acupuncture.
-These are medical doctors who incorporate acupuncture into their Western medical practice, rather than primarily being practitioners of traditional Eastern medicine.
+These are medical doctors who incorporate acupuncture into their Western medical practice rather than primarily practicing traditional Eastern medicine.

-Regulation: State boards regulate who can practice acupuncture, and requirements vary by state.
 Some states require acupuncturists to hold a license and meet specific educational and examination standards.